pierrechevalier83/ferris/readme.md

 Ferris is a collection of minimalistic keyboards that each focus on delivering a small set of features (mostly, typing) well.

 It is fully Open-Source: the kicad files are released under [the solderpad license, version 2.1](LICENSE).
 The firmware, contributed to [the QMK project](https://github.com/qmk/qmk_firmware/) is released under the GPL.
+The software in this repository (mostly scripts) is released under the GPL.
+The documentation for this project has been released to the public domain under the Creative Commons terms, specifically CC0.
 The Ferris 0.1 is certified by the Open Source Hardware.
 ![OSHWA](https://imgur.com/917TZru)